 The news has it that shopping malls, which over the years have become centers of social life are going under in large numbers.
 There is even a website called Deadmalls.com if you’re into mall postmortems, compleat with pictures of huge, vacant malls just sitting there.
 This is of interest to us because for many years construction of malls has been commonly advanced as the “public use” of land takings for redevelopment, some of which resulted in business problems.
 If you want to read an informative book on the subject of urban mall construction in modern America, check out Bernard Frieden and Lynn Sagalyn, Downtown, Inc. – How America Rebuilds Cities.

-So what happened?
+So, what happened?
 Oh sure, the current recession has played a role in this decline and fall of malls, but that is not the whole story because that decline started before the crash.
-This phenomenon apparently has to do with slow but sure decline in the fortunes of department stores, and changing styles of mall design – from the enclosed, air conditioned mall, to the open style with an inner plaza and store fronts lining the streets rather than facing inward and displaying their backsides to the street.
+This phenomenon apparently has to do with the slow but sure decline in the fortunes of department stores, and changing styles of mall design – from the enclosed, air-conditioned mall, to the open style with an inner plaza and storefronts lining the streets rather than facing inward and displaying their backsides to the street.
 Also, the rise of “big box” stores has had an inevitable impact on traditional malls.
+People these days tend to watch out for signs for restaurants and visit small cafes than crowding the already crowded malls.
+Owing to this, there has been a significant change in the marketing perspectives for individual cafes and restaurants.

 What is of interest to this blog is that many malls have been constructed over the years as redevelopment projects.
 Here, on our turf in Southern California, we can think of several large malls like that.
 We can also think of some that have run into trouble (see, e.g. Community Redevelopment Agency v.
 Force Electronics (1997) 64 Cal.
 Rptr.
 2d 209 — redevelopment agency unable to pay a condemnation judgment).
 What intrigues us is that news of these economic reverses are usually buried in back of the Business section of the local news paper, but even there we don’t see coverage of what happens to the redevelopment bonds that were issued to acquire land (usually by eminent domain) and construct those malls.
 This is no small matter, being as bonded indebtedness for redevelopment in California has gone up from $5 billion in 1985 to over 60 billion by 2004, and counting.